 After completing the Juris Master degree, will I be able to transfer these credits towards the Juris Doctor degree?

 No. Currently, according to ABA Standards, a law school may only grant credit for courses undertaken as a Juris Doctor degree student.
 Therefore, credits earned toward the Juris Master degree are not transferrable toward a J.D. degree.

-What are the admissions deadlines?
+What are the admissions requirements and application deadlines?

 Is the GRE, LSAT or GMAT required?

 The GRE and GMAT are the preferred tests for JM applicants.
 The school code to have official GRE or GMAT scores sent to Florida State University is 5219.
 We will accept an existing LSAT score, however, applicants should not take the LSAT if they plan to apply only to the JM program.
 Applicants utilizing an existing LSAT score for their application should submit a copy of their official LSAT Score Report to the law school Office of Admissions directly, as LSAC will not send the report on your behalf to the College of Law.
 Waivers can be granted on a case-by-case basis.
 The waiver is requested online before you apply and submitted with the application.

 Yes, however international applicants who have not received their first degree in an English-speaking institution will need to fulfill our English Language Proficiency requirement.